-We seem to keep doing organization projects in 2020!
+We seem to keep doing organization projects.
 And like most families, we were looking for a kid’s craft room space that we could create for our children.
-In addition to being a craft room, this room could also double as a homeschool space any time we needed it.
 This space in particular was the perfect place to add shelves to the cinderblock wall and open the basement closet.
+Learn how to build and hang wood shelves on cinderblocks with this craft shelving idea

 We loved the idea that we had a spare room in our basement that over time has been an office, gym space, and bedroom.
 Once we moved the bed upstairs to my daughter’s room, we knew it was time to really think about how to repurpose this space.